-Weinstein's lawyers tell NY rape trial jurors to use 'common sense' in deciding his fate
+Weinstein's lawyer asks New York jurors to reject 'overzealous prosecution' at rape trial

-NEW YORK (Reuters) - A lawyer for Harvey Weinstein told a New York jury on Thursday to put aside emotion when deciding the fate of the former Hollywood producer as Weinstein’s weeks-long rape trial comes to a close.
+NEW YORK (Reuters) - A lawyer for Harvey Weinstein told a New York jury on Thursday that they were the “last line of defense” against an “overzealous prosecution,” as Weinstein’s weeks-long rape trial comes to a close.

 The prosecution “wove a sinister tale of a man who searched out his victims by putting them through a series of tests,” but that story was not supported by evidence, Weinstein’s lawyer, Donna Rotunno, told a Manhattan jury during closing arguments.